MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 With this feature enabled these column headers are displayed in italics to distinguish these column names from property names.

-## PSDesiredStateConfiguration.InvokeDscResource
+### PSDesiredStateConfiguration.InvokeDscResource

 Enables compilation to MOF on non-Windows systems and enables the use of `Invoke-DSCResource` without an LCM.

-In earlier previews of PowerShell 7.2, this feature was enabled by default.
 Beginning with PowerShell 7.2, the **PSDesiredStateConfiguration** module was removed and this feature is disabled by default.
-To enable this feature you must install the **PSDesiredStateConfiguration** v2.0.5 module from the PowerShell Gallery and enable the feature using `Enable-ExperimentalFeature`.
+To enable this feature you must install the **PSDesiredStateConfiguration** v2.0.5 module from the PowerShell Gallery and enable the feature.

 DSC v3 doesn't have this experimental feature.
 DSC v3 only supports `Invoke-DSCResource` and doesn't use or support MOF compilation.
 For more information, see [PowerShell Desired State Configuration v3][04].

-## PSFeedbackProvider
+### PSFeedbackProvider

 When you enable this feature, PowerShell uses a new feedback provider to give you feedback when a command can't be found.
 The feedback provider is extensible, and can be implemented by third-party